pytorch-fdn/accelerator-integration-wg/README.md

 This repository is dedicated to improving and streamlining the integration of diverse AI hardware accelerators with PyTorch.
 It supports the efforts of the Accelerator Integration Working Group to reduce integration complexity, enhance the integration mechanism, and establish reliable CI infrastructure for out-of-tree accelerators.
 The goal is to build a scalable and inclusive PyTorch hardware ecosystem.

+## Accelerator Integration Guide

+New hardware accelerators can integrate with PyTorch using the shared dispatch key [PrivateUse1](https://docs.pytorch.org/tutorials/advanced/privateuseone.html).
+We're currently working on a comprehensive guide to help developers connect their custom hardware to PyTorch.
+This guide will include step-by-step instructions and practical examples based on the [OpenReg](https://github.com/pytorch/pytorch/tree/main/test/cpp_extensions/open_registration_extension/torch_openreg) reference implementation.
+For more details, refer to the related [RFC](https://github.com/pytorch/rfcs/blob/f6048cbd4fcc7877de6b049f96c0b9dece74cbd8/RFC-0045-PyTorch-Accelerator-Integration-Enhancements.md).

+This effort is actively in progress.
+You can follow related discussions and open issues labeled [OpenReg](https://github.com/pytorch-fdn/accelerator-integration-wg/issues?q=is%3Aissue%20state%3Aopen%20label%3AOpenReg).
+Community contributions are highly encouraged and welcome.

 ## Accelerator Integration Tests

 This repository contains workflows and scripts that automate the testing process for integrating different hardware devices with PyTorch.
 The tests aim to validate that PyTorch's device-specific functionalities are working correctly and efficiently across different platforms.